LiteralLySugaR/Hoi4MapCreatorTool/README.md

 ## 1.4 Main | Redact State Parameter class

 Used by `category` and `manpower` commands to add or edit category or manpower entries.
+## 1.5 Main | Redact State class

+Used by `transfer` command and it takes all the chosen provinces from one state(s) to another.
+## 1.6 Main | Create State class

+Used by `create` command and it creates new file and using **Create Script class** mentioned in 1.2 Main.
+## 1.7 Main | Get Free State class

+Used by `create` command and it search for free state ID by simply checking amount of files inside **history/states/** and adding 1.
+## 1.8 Main | Get Provinces in States class

+Used by `create` and `transfer` commands and it returns state or list of states paths in which it found chosen provinces.
+## 1.9 Main | Convert To String Category class

+Used by `category` command and it converts Category ID to string value.